pegasus991/number-guessing/README.md

 2nd code - limited number of chances to guess the game(in our case 3)

-3rd code - limited no of chances to guess the game(using while loop)
+3rd code - limited number of chances to guess the game(using while loop)